 Curious to learn more about how heat pumps work?
 Learn more about the cost, maintenance, and which type is the best fit for your home.

 For homeowners concerned with buying a heat pump with the maximum heating efficiency, a high Heating Seasonal Performance Factor (HSPF) is the metric you should be on the lookout for.
 While the minimum HSPF in Canada is 6.7, the Daikin 8 zone multi-split can function up to 16.5 HSPF.
 Learn more about heat pump performance here.

 While a single ductless (mini-split) heat pump can heat or cool an area of up to 1,600 square feet, ducted systems have the capacity to heat or cool every room in your home from one central outdoor unit.
 Better yet, each room’s temperature can be independently controlled for maximum comfort and efficiency.

 How ducted systems work is that the central outdoor unit heats or cools the outside air and uses your home’s duct system to spread the air throughout your home, while the indoor units regulate the exact temperature of the air sent to each room.

 Not only are heat pumps a great investment to help you save on energy costs, but their versatility also allows you to adapt the temperature in your home (or just specific rooms) to meet the constantly-changing Atlantic Canadian weather.

 There are a wide variety of heat pumps available, along with factors specific to your home and installation requirements.
-The best way to determine which heat pump best suits you is to find the nearest Daikin Dealer and book a no-obligation home assessment.
-Our experts will assess your home and goals and walk you through everything you need to get started with the home cooling and heating system that keeps you comfortable and helps you save year-round.
+The best way to determine which heat pump best suits you is to find the nearest Daikin Dealer and book a no-obligation heat pump consultation.
+Our experts will assess your goals and walk you through everything you need to get started with the home cooling and heating system that keeps you comfortable and helps you save year-round.